Frances Tagg MA, Counsellor, Psychotherapist (UKCP) & Supervisor

 I am committed to working within a confidential, supportive and non-judgemental environment which facilitates a respectful and creative therapeutic relationship supporting growth and change.

-Supervision: I am currently doing a supervision training with The Centre for Supervision & Team Development (Robin Shohet and Joan Wilmott) and have 2 vacancies for supervisees.
+Supervision: I trained as a supervisor at The Centre for Supervision & Team Development (Robin Shohet and Joan Wilmott) and have 2 vacancies for supervisees.

 Training, qualifications & experience

 I have been in private practice since 2006, gaining my Diploma and Masters (MA) in Psychosynthesis Psychotherapy at the Institute of Psychosynthesis in London (accredited through Middlesex University).
 This was the culmination of 30 years of rich experience in nursing, midwifery and anthropology including living and working in intentional therapeutic communities.
 Here I trained and developed skills in counselling and soul care along with deepening my expertise as an anthroposophic nurse.
 I have worked with people of all ages, abilities, orientations and beliefs in the public, private and voluntary sectors both in the UK and abroad.